SantiagoVargasVe/website/src/pages/portfolio/truever.md

 During the pandemic of COVID-19 me and my friends were really bored in ours home, in order to make something useful with the time we decided to enroll in a hackaton made by Universidad de los Andes.
 The problem we aimed to solve was fake news, so we came out with the idea of using a web browser extension that will categorize a new and help the reader to understand what kind of content is he/she consuming.

-The tecnologies we used for this project was:
+The technologies we used for this project was:

 - Javascript: We used javascript for the development of the extension and the landing page of the project.